Hi, I'm Greg.

 My passion is to apply the UN's Sustainable Development Goals to build long-term value in direct & public investments across emerging & developed markets at Bodhi Vajra.

-Previously, at the Tibetan Buddhist Resource Center (an online library which is now called the Buddhist Digital Resource Center), I designed a program and raised $2.5 million (with success increased to $5 million) that digitized 5.6 million pages of Tibetan texts in Asia, which was expertly and brilliantly implemented by my friend, Dr. Michael Sheehy, previously the Director of Research at TBRC and now the Director of Programs at the Mind Life Institute.
+Previously, at the Tibetan Buddhist Resource Center (an online library), I designed the program and raised $2.5 million (with success increased to $5 million) that digitized 5.6 million pages of Tibetan texts in Asia over three years, which was expertly implemented by Dr. Michael Sheehy, previously the Director of Research at TBRC and now the Director of Programs at the Mind Life Institute.

 I joined TBRC as a result of seeing the July 2012 premiere of the documentary film "Digital Dharma."
 Inspired by the life of Gene Smith, I had to be a part of the ongoing efforts to sustain and expand his extraordinary digital preservation of Tibetan texts which led to me becoming the Director of Sustainability from 2012 to 2015.